mauritssilvis/darts/cli/java-darts-cli/README.md

 darts checkouts -o json 1 4
 ```

-The output will look as follows:
+The output looks as follows:

 ```json
 {